Sound Absorbing Panels

 The combination of these materials allows one of our 6-foot high room dividers to have an NRC (Noise Reduction Coefficient) of .45.
 An NRC is a single number rating used to describe how well a material absorbs sound.
 An NRC of 1 indicates perfect absorption.
 As our diagram shows, certain heights and configurations can boost the NRC up to .55 or .65.

 Less Noise, Fewer Distractions, More Satisfaction

-Room Dividers improve the acoustics in a room and in the case of classrooms, is certainly a big benefit to the learning environment.
-That’s right!
-You can actually learn more efficiently in a room with “good” acoustics.
+Room dividers improve the acoustics in a room and is certainly a big benefit to creating a peaceful environment resulting in increased productivity.

 Sound absorbing panels are included in the following products: Standard Room Dividers, WALLmount, Heavy Duty, Dry Erase/Tackable, Display Tower, GSA Dividers, Healthflex, FlexFit Divider, Acoustical Wall Panels, Study Carrels, Light Duty